realbogart/tmux-telescope/README.md

 ### Directory Sessions Picker

-The one and only *picker* so far.
 By default it's a list of local [Git](https://git-scm.com/) repositories found recursively from your home (`~`) directory.
 The search paths can be configured in the file `~/.tmux/plugins/tmux-telescope/userdata/gitroots`.
 You can provide a list of custom directories to add in `~/.tmux/plugins/tmux-telescope/userdata/custom-directories`.

 When you pick an entry, a tmux session will be created and a terminal opened at the directory location.
 If the session already exists it will simply switch to it.
 Easy peasy.

 The directory list is manually refreshed using the key binding `@telescope-rebuild-cache`.
 This is to avoid to unnecessary indexing and makes the *picker* open instantly.

+### Sessions Picker

+Lists opened sessions.
+Picking one switches to that session.

 ## Options